DiegoBast1/BI-Dashboards-Analytics/Marketing Data Analysis Project/README.md

 # Marketing Analytics Project with SQL & Power BI

 ## Project Purpose
-Create a business summary dashboard with key general information to understand the company's performance in total sales, MoM% change and other metrics.
+To clean, filter and normalize the business data, then analyzing the trends and the overall marketing performance, with the purpose of increasing conversion rates, improving customer engagement and enhancing customer feecback.

 ## Data sources
 awesome-chocolates SQL database